CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation: Test Set Curation

 \subsection{\texttt{\textbf{specific}} Concept Test Set}

 The \texttt{specific} set contains 68 concepts \cite{hurst2024gpt} produced using GPT-4o.
-We prompt GPT-4o to provide a list of concepts that are rare, yet significant to different proxies of culture, such as regions, religions, festival, ethnicities, philosophies, etc., as laid out in \citet{adilazuarda2024towards}.
-This produces a diverse set of entities across many candidate culture label sets, including \emph{countries of the world, ethnicities of Africa, states of India, cities of Indonesia, world religions, Native American tribes, and Bronze Age civilizations.} Given one proxy, like \emph{cities of Indonesia}, an image can have multiple gold labels indicating that its relevant to multiple cities of Indonesia.
+We prompt GPT-4o for rare, culturally distinctive, and visualizable concepts according to a range of cultural proxies \cite{adilazuarda2024towards}.
+These proxy culture sets include \emph{countries of the world, ethnicities of Africa, states of India, cities of Indonesia, world religions, Native American tribes, and Bronze Age civilizations.} Within a proxy set, some concepts may be applicable to multiple cultures, for example \textit{shakshuka} to the cuisines of several Maghrebi and Levantine countries.
 The complete set is provided in Appendix \S\ref{sec:specific_set_labels}.
 Each generated concept and its labels are validated through an affirmative match to an existing Wikipedia article.

-Next, we manually collect CC-licensed images from the web for each concept, ensuring that there is no exact match with images in the KB,\footnote{The dataset will be open sourced along with the code} to avoid test set contamination.
-Samples from this test set with its respective culture proxies is shown in Figure \ref{fig:syn_set_egs}.
+We manually collect online creative commons images for each concept, excluding any images present in our KB index to avoid test set contamination.
+Sample entities are shown in \autoref{fig:syn_set_egs}.

 \paragraph{Metric:} Since GPT-4o does not reliably produce 1--5 numerical ratings, and assigning graded relevance scores is infeasible for many of these rare and culturally specific entities—especially when some cultural groups may be unfamiliar or poorly represented—we instead formulate this as a multi-label classification task.
 For each image, the goal is to predict the set of culture labels to which the concept is relevant.
 Performance is measured using F1 score and Precision, computed across all culture labels.
 This formulation allows us to directly assess whether \method can accurately identify culturally relevant labels for obscure or fine-grained entities.
 We report both F1 scores and Precision for \method and baseline models in \S\ref{sec:experiments}.